dgruninger97/Homework-3---Part-2/Notebook.md

 with the design.

 ### To what extent was the design cohesive?
 Did it violate Single Responsibility Principle anywhere?

+The design was not very cohesive.
+This was largely due to the fact that the design had the algorithms have the findShortestPath() method.
+This was bad for a couple reasons.
+The first big reason is that this logic should take into consideration the resuts of several algorithms, and putting the findShortestPath() in each algorithm defeats the purpose of actually finding the shortest path.
+Additionally, it makes the design less cohesive, because now these algorithms are not only doing their algorithm, they are also trying to do the findShortestPath() as well.

 ### Was there anything that your peer’s design/notebook lacked that would have made life easier for you?